Locally involutive semigroups

 A $*$-semigroup $X$ is called {\em restrictive\/} if $\dd(xy)\leq\dd(y)\,$, and {\em corestrictive\/} if $\cc(xy)\leq\cc(x)\,$.
 It is called {\em birestrictive\/} if it is both restrictive and corestrictive.

 {\em An involutive semigroup\/} is a $*$-semigroup such that the relation $(xy)^*=y^*x^*$ holds for all $x,y\in X\,$.
 In an involutive semigroup domain and codomain are projections.
-Involutive semigroups have been introduced by Nordahl-Scheiblich \cite{NS} under the name of {\em regular $*$-semigroups\/}, and shown by East-Azeef \cite{EA} to correspond to a certain class of ordered groupoids, extending the classical ESN-correspondence between inverse semigroups and inductive groupoids.
+Involutive semigroups have been introduced in \cite{NS} under the name of {\em regular $*$-semigroups\/}, and shown in \cite{EA} to correspond to a certain class of ordered groupoids, extending the classical ESN-correspondence between inverse semigroups and inductive groupoids.
 Involutive semigroups are birestrictive.